'No Time to Die' Still Set for October Release in US and UK Even as Australia Opening Pushed to November

-“No Time to Die” is still set to be released in October in the US and UK, however in Australia, the film was bumped from its Sept 30. release date to Nov.
-11, according to an individual with knowledge.
+“No Time to Die” has been bumped from its Sept 30. release date in Australia to Nov.
+11, although it is still set to hit theaters in the U.S. and UK in October, according to an individual with knowledge.

 The new date reflects changes specific to the Australian marketplace impacted by COVID.
 With more than 60% of the Australian marketplace currently in a state of lockdown and a government mandate the lockdown remain in place until 70% of the population is vaccinated, the earliest estimate to reach that goal is the end of October.
 Businesses will be allowed to function normally at 80% vaccination rate, which is targeted for mid-November.